benfmiller/rcfiles/README.md

 vim plug files have all the plugins

-sourcers are meant to be in the home directory with the proper name per file
+sourcers in subdirectories are meant to be in the home directory with the proper name per file